 The following are the podcasts I’ve enjoyed listening to the most consistently since this time last year.
 This list is also in alphabetical order because agonizing over a precise order would take out all the fun:

-Buddhist Geeks – A short podcast, averaging only about 20 minutes: “after a few years, and well over a million downloads of the show, it became clear that Buddhist Geeks was something closer to a movement or community, rather than just a podcast.”
+2. Buddhist Geeks – “after a few years, and well over a million downloads of the show, it became clear that Buddhist Geeks was something closer to a movement or community, rather than just a podcast.”
 Their general perspective has significantly influenced my personal practice of Buddhism as described in previous posts such as “Pragmatic Buddhism, Westernized Dharma, 21st-century Sangha.”

 Previous “Best Podcasts” Lists

 The Rev. Dr. Carl Gregg is a trained spiritual director, a D.Min. graduate of San Francisco Theological Seminary, and the minister of the Unitarian Universalist Congregation of Frederick, Maryland.
 Follow him on Facebook (facebook.com/carlgregg) and Twitter (@carlgregg).